kaucpit490/virtualization/slides.md

 # Vagrant
 - Vagrant is an open source tool for provisioning and managing virtual machine environments.
 - Vagrant can manage development environments running on a local virtualized platform such as VirtualBox or VMware, in the cloud via AWS, Azure, or any other provider, or in containers such as Docker.
+- Vagrant can be used to create and manage an Infrastructure as a Service (IaaS)-like environment locally.

 ---

 ## Vagrant: Getting Started (I)
-1. Install a hypervisor such as Oracle VirtualBox.
+1. Install a hypervisor such as Oracle VirtualBox or VMWare Fusion.
 2. [Install Vagrant](https://www.vagrantup.com) on your local environment.
+3. Install a plugin for your hypervisor:
+  - Vagrant comes with support out of the box for VirtualBox.
+However, if you are using VMware, you will need to install a plugin `vagrant plugin install vagrant-vmware-desktop`
-3. You will need to pick a Vagrant Box, the package format for Vagrant environments.
+4. You will need to pick a Vagrant Box, the package format for Vagrant environments.
-  - Boxes can be installed locally from an image or from the [publicly available catalog of Vagrant boxes](https://vagrantcloud.com/boxes/search).
+5. Boxes can be installed locally from an image or from the [publicly available catalog of Vagrant boxes](https://vagrantcloud.com/boxes/search).

 ---